MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 # Create and alter Azure Storage external tables

-The following article describes how to create or alter an external table located in Azure Blob Storage, Azure Data Lake Store Gen1, or Azure Data Lake Store Gen2.
+The commands in this article can be used to create or alter an Azure Storage [external table](../query/schema-entities/externaltables.md) in the database from which the command is executed.
+An Azure Storage external table references data located in Azure Blob Storage, Azure Data Lake Store Gen1, or Azure Data Lake Store Gen2.

 > [!NOTE]
-> The external table is created in the database in which the command is executed.
-If the table exists, the `.create` command will fail with an error.
+> If the table exists, the `.create` command will fail with an error.
 Use `.create-or-alter` or `.alter` to modify existing tables.

 ## Permissions